greenlight-coop/infrastructure/README.md

 ## Argo CD

-See the artifacts in the `argocd-greenlight-infrastructure` and `argocd-greenlight-software` repositories for information on how Argo CD is configured to manage the Kubernetes environment and installed services.
+See the artifacts in the `argocd-greenlight-infrastructure` repository for information on how Argo CD is configured to manage the Kubernetes environment and installed services.

 ## DNS